Refinitiv/websocket-api/Applications/Examples/RDP/go/README.md

-# C# Refinitiv Data Platfrom Examples
+# Golang Refinitiv Data Platfrom Examples

 Example Code Disclaimer:
 ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
 REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF EXAMPLE CODE, OR THE INFORMATION, CONTENT OR MATERIALS USED IN CONNECTION WITH EXAMPLE CODE.
 YOU EXPRESSLY AGREE THAT YOUR USE OF EXAMPLE CODE IS AT YOUR SOLE RISK